AliceSp/AliceSp/README.md

 # Hi, I'm Alice  👋

+I am a FullStack Developer from Chambéry ⛰️

-👩🏻‍💻 Daily working on :
+👩🏻‍💻 I’m daily working on :
 - TypeScript
 - Vue
 - Gitlab
 - AWS

-🌱 Growing on :
+🌱 And growing on :
 - Java

-🚀 Looking forward to have a look at :
-- Helm
+- Spring Boot

+I’m looking forward to collaborate on **Java, Springboot and/or Python**